 City of Houston Security Clearance Remote Access form - Each employee performing work under a security addendum that is requesting remote access by way of a Virtual Private Network (VPN) or some other method must submit a complete and legible copy of this two-page form to the HPD CJIS Compliance Unit.
 Failure to submit this form could result in a delay in your ability to access the HPD network.

-External Non-HPD Security Access Form - This one-page form is necessary so the Houston Police Department can establish the proper security information to gain remote access to the police department’s computer systems and networks.
+Non-HPD Personnel Logical System Access Form - This one-page form is necessary so the Houston Police Department can establish the proper security information to gain remote access to the police department's computer systems and networks.
 If multiple employees are requiring remote access, every employee that requires access must complete this form.
 The Houston Police Department reserves the right to audit remote access network connections for compliance and may reject or revoke connections from individuals that are not compliance.
 Submit a complete and legible copy of this form.
 Please carefully read the form as signing it signifies that you are aware of and will comply with the requirements it contains.